MaNGA ds9 Tutorial

 This tutorial will use the MaNGA galaxy 12-193481 (PLATE-IFU = 7443-12703).
 You can download this galaxy yourself with the following rsync command in your terminal:

-One of the simplest ways to quickly visualise a MaNGA datacube is to use ds9.
-This is a common astronomy software package that can be downloaded here.
-Keep in mind that ds9 will allow you to look at the data, but not really analyse the data in detail.
+One of the simplest ways to quickly visualize a MaNGA datacube is to use ds9.
+This is a common astronomy software package that can be downloaded here and is also a package in astroconda.
+Keep in mind that ds9 will allow you to look at the data, but not really analyze the data in detail.
 If you want to do more advanced analysis, look at the Marvin, IDL or python sections.

 Viewing a datacube